zhmcclient/zhmc-ansible-modules/docs/source/development.rst

       This removes the changelog fragment files.

-    * Edit the changelog file:
+    * Edit the changelog.yaml file:

       .. code-block:: sh